 The Athenians used advanced architectural refinements to trick our eyes.
-They understood STEAM concepts and designed the Parthenon to have corrections to correct how human eyes see lines.
-You are seeing very slight curves- everywhere!
+They understood STEAM concepts and designed the Parthenon to correct for how human eyes see lines.
+You are seeing very slight curves-everywhere!
 The Parthenon curves up in the middle-very slightly-to help it look exactly, perfectly straight to our human eyes.